A Handy Cook’s Guide to Different Types of Spices

 Vanilla

-Vanilla has a perfumed aroma with a slightly smoky or woody palate and pairs well with lobster, poached fish, added to dressings or even mayonnaise!
-If that’s too adventurous for you, stick to these delicious baked goods and see how aromatic vanilla can be.
+People are most familiar with vanilla in desserts, but can be used in savoury dishes too.
+Vanilla has a perfumed aroma with a slightly smoky or woody palate and pairs well with lobster and poached fish; add it to dressings or even mayonnaise!
+If that’s too adventurous for you, stick to these delicious baked goods, and see how aromatic vanilla can be.

 Chilli Flakes